-- Complete page one of the Washington uniform application for admission and leave the entire form with high school counselor to have page two completed and forwarded directly to the Office of Admissions. - 2.
-Submit an application fee of \$10 to the Office of Admissions.
-Make remittances payable to Seattle University.

-If University housing is desired, immediately upon receipt of housing material submit an advance room deposit of \$70.
+- Complete page one of the Washington uniform application for admission and leave the entire form with high school counselor to have the back of the page completed and forwarded directly to the Office of Admissions. - Submit a non-refundable application fee of \$10 to the Office of Admissions.
+Make remittances payable to Seattle University. - If University housing is desired, immediately upon receipt of housing material submit an advance room deposit of \$70.
 This deposit is not refundable after August 1.

-Requests for housing from men should be addressed to the Director of Resident Student Services, and those from women to the Dean of Women.
+Requests for housing for men should be addressed to the Director of Resident Student Services, and those for women to the Dean for Women.

-- 4. Submit the medical form provided by Seattle University after acceptance, properly completed per instruction. - 5.
-Follow carefully any other instructions which are received.
+- Submit the medical form provided by Seattle University after acceptance, properly completed per instruction. - Follow carefully any other instructions which are received.